Outer space: Environment

 Outer space is the closest known approximation to a perfect vacuum.
-It has effectively no friction, allowing stars, planets, and moons to move freely along their ideal orbits, following the initial formation stage.
+It has effectively no friction, allowing stars, planets, and moons to move freely along their orbits.
 The deep vacuum of intergalactic space is not devoid of matter, as it contains a few hydrogen atoms per cubic meter.
 By comparison, the air humans breathe contains about 1025 molecules per cubic meter.
 The low density of matter in outer space means that electromagnetic radiation can travel great distances without being scattered: the mean free path of a photon in intergalactic space is about 1023 km, or 10 billion light years.
 In spite of this, extinction, which is the absorption and scattering of photons by dust and gas, is an important factor in galactic and intergalactic astronomy.